Raiders of the Lost Horcrux:

 Let alone Remus’s contention that Regulus had managed to elude his fellow DEs for no more than a few days to a week before they caught him.
 Who is the fantasist here?
 Because it certainly sounds like someone has to be.

 And what about the bloody tapestry sketch dates which conflict both with the statement that his death had occurred “some 15 years earlier” from the date at which Harry noted it, in the summer of 1995 in OotP, as well as Kreachur’s statement in DHs that he died a year after having signed on with the DEs at the age of 16.
-The tapestry sketch claims that he died in 1979 (i.e., 16 years earlier) and that he had managed to reach the age of 18 when he died.
+The tapestry sketch claims that he died in 1979 (i.e., 16 years earlier) and, from a birth date in 1961, that he had managed to reach the age of 18 when he died.

 If Rowling had been intending to create as many pointless contradictions to her earlier statements as possible, she couldn’t have done it better.

-Therefore, the following has not been reworked to reflect what we were told in the course of DHs.
-It has been moved into this particular collection instead.
-Although I have added some annotations which have been made in recognition of the final book.
+Therefore, the following has NOT been reworked to reflect what we were told in the course of DHs.
+It has also been moved into this particular collection [ The Potterverse UNhallowed] instead.
+Although I have added some annotations which have been made in recognition of the final book in the series.

 But at least this version holds together, is as internally consistent as I could manage to get it, and reflects what we had been told up to the end of HBP.